ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 - Tibber
 - Nord Pool

-The `ps-receive-price` node is designed to handle price input frome both these, and convert it to the format required by the strategy nodes.
+The `ps-receive-price` node is designed to handle price input from both these, and convert it to the format required by the strategy nodes.

 If you are a Tibber customer, use the `tibber-query` node from the [Tibber API](https://flows.nodered.org/node/node-red-contrib-tibber-api) to receive price, with one of the following queries: